Nordstrom temporarily shutters headquarters on coronavirus fears

-April 8 (Reuters) - Nordstrom Inc has temporarily shut down its corporate headquarters in Seattle due to the spread of the coronavirus in the area, the retailer said in a filing on Wednesday.
+(Reuters) - Nordstrom Inc (JWN.N) has temporarily shut down its corporate headquarters in Seattle due to the spread of the coronavirus in the area, the retailer said in a filing on Wednesday.

 The department store chain operator also warned that its results for the first quarter and beyond would be "significantly" hurt by the fallout from the pandemic. (bit.ly/3e8cTmM)